 \subsection{Experimental settings}

-Self-supervised pretraining was conducted on the constructed Hyper-400K HSI dataset, which was stored in Zarr format \citep{gowanUsingCloudComputing2022} with FP16 precision to facilitate faster data loading.
-All the pretraining experiments were conducted on eight NVIDIA RTX 4090 GPUs using the PyTorch 2.5 framework, with TorchData employed to enable mixed training of HSI data from different sensors.
-All the matrix computation steps were implemented with GPU parallelization by einsum to ensure the computational efficiency of the model \citep{blacherEinsumBenchmarkEnabling2024}.
+Self-supervised pretraining was conducted on the constructed Hyper-400K dataset, stored in Zarr format \citep{gowanUsingCloudComputing2022} with FP16 precision to improve data loading efficiency.
+All the pretraining experiments were conducted on eight NVIDIA RTX 4090 GPUs using the PyTorch 2.5 framework, with TorchData enabling mixed-sensor training.
+The proposed matrix factorization operations were implemented with GPU parallelized einsum to ensure the computational efficiency \citep{blacherEinsumBenchmarkEnabling2024}.

-We utilized the ViT-Base model as the backbone network, with an input patch size of $8\times8$, and employed the MAE framework for pre-training.
-Input images were randomly cropped to $224\times224$ and then normalized using 1\% percentile clipping and the sensor-specific mean and standard deviation.
+We utilized the ViT-Base model as the backbone, with an input patch size of $8\times8$, and followed the MAE pre-training framework.
+Input images were randomly cropped to $224\times224$ and normalized using 1\% percentile clipping and the sensor-specific mean and standard deviation.
 To ensure compatibility with new, unknown sensors, a 10\% random dropout was applied to the sensor names in the input meta-attributes during training.
 We set the image masking ratio to 0.75, using the AdamW optimizer with an effective batch size of 256.